 Popular attractions in Amsterdam

-The Museumplein is a public space in the Museumkwartier neighbourhood of the Amsterdam-Zuid borough in Amsterdam, Netherlands.
+The Museumplein is a public space in the Museumkwartier neighborhood of the Amsterdam-Zuid borough in Amsterdam, Netherlands.
 It is home to some of the city’s finest museums and galleries.

 Things to do for couples